mui/material-ui/docs/data/material/components/grid2/grid2.md

 Column widths are integer values between 1 and 12.
 They can be applied at any breakpoint to indicate how many columns are occupied by the component.

-A value given to a breakpoint applies to all the other breakpoints wider than it (unless overridden, as you can read later in this page).
-For example, `xs={12}` sizes a component to occupy the whole viewport width regardless of its size.
+A value given to a breakpoint applies to all the other wider breakpoints unless overridden—see [Multiple breakpoints](#multiple-breakpoints) for details.
+For example, a component with `xs={12}` occupies the whole viewport width regardless of its size.

 {{"demo": "BasicGrid.js", "bg": true}}